Qiskit/RFCs/circuits_over_bits.md

 compatibility, since much of Qiskit's internal code uses `circuit.qregs`.

 This RFC is for fully migrating to circuits being defined over `Qubit`s and `Clbit`s, and making `QuantumRegister` and `ClassicalRegister` defined as pointers to circuit bits.
-The goal is to dramatically simplify internal usage of circuits by making Qubits/Clbits into fundamental building blocks of circuits, and only defining registers when the need arises.
+The goal is to simplify internal usage of circuits by making Qubits/Clbits into fundamental building blocks of circuits, and only defining registers when the need arises.
 This would also help circuits maintain a canonical ordering of their bits, which is more natural for the datastructures that define circuits.